Economic Indicators

 Total Employment

-Employment Levels Up From the Previous Month in the Region
+Employment Levels Slightly Up From Previous Year

-Nonfarm employment in the Detroit Region reached 2,061,500 in July 2025, marking a 0.2% increase from the previous month.
-In contrast, overall employment across Michigan declined by 0.1% to 5,077,000, its lowest level since August 2024.
+Nonfarm employment in the Detroit Region reached 2,059,700 in August 2025, marking a 0.06% increase from the previous year.

 Job Postings

-Job Postings Ramped Up in July 2025
+Job Postings Down in September 2025

 U.S. Real Gross Domestic Product